Maximiliam999/History-Website/README.md

 ## Validator Testing

 - HTML
-    - 2 errors occured when testing through the W3C validator, p element nested in a span element, Closing div without a opening div.
+    - 3 errors occured when testing through the W3C validator, p element nested in a span element, Closing div without a opening div, section without h1-h6
     - The errors were fixed and no more errors come up when testing.

 - CSS
-    - No errors found when using jigsaw
+    - No errors found when using Jigsaw validator

+## Deployment